marionebl/jaketrent-blog/content/post/switch-review.md

 date: "2014-03-04"
 comments: true
 categories:
-  - "Review"
+  - "Leadership"
 tags:
+  - "change"
-  - "Book"
+  - "growth"
-  - "Productivity"
+  - "motivation"
 description: The book Switch shows interesting anecdotes and good strategies on how to motivate people and situations to change.
 metaKeywords: book, productivity, switch, dan and chip health, change, change is hard
 published: true